kanarian/PyRain/README.md

 # IMPORTANT NOTE:

-This is a fork of the FrontierDevelopment/PyRain repo, made to be used by our project group in Google Colab.
+This is a fork of the FrontierDevelopment/PyRain repo, to be used in Google Colab.
+The accompanying Colab can be found here: [https://colab.research.google.com/drive/1KLmMLN1oYapIHZpogOSYZL0mgo_MSwxE?usp=sharing](https://colab.research.google.com/drive/1KLmMLN1oYapIHZpogOSYZL0mgo_MSwxE?usp=sharing)

 # Update: Data now publicly available!